percona/percona-xtradb-cluster/doc/source/manual/xtrabackup_sst.rst

 .. note::

    You can also enable SSL based compression with :option:`sockopt`.
 This can be used in place of the Percona XtraBackup ``compress`` option.

 .. option:: progress

-    :Values: 1, path/to/file
+   :Values: ``1`` or path to file

 Used to specify where to write SST progress.
 If set to ``1``, it writes to MySQL ``stderr``.
 Alternatively, you can specify the full path to a file.
 If